-One day Jesus’s disciples asked him how to pray—which is hilarious when you think about it: they were talking with Jesus (aka God) asking him, ‘How should we talk with you?’
+One day Jesus’s disciples asked him how to pray—which is hilarious when you think about it: here they are talking with God (aka Jesus) asking him, ‘How should we talk with you?’

 Here’s how it works, fellas: be stubborn, mule-headed and unstoppable in pursuing what you want.
 Be SHAMELESSLY PERSISTENT.

-Jesus tell this story about a guy whose has guests arrive at midnight; he has nothing for them to eat (good planning, Jethro), so he hounds his next door neighbor to mooch some grub.
+Jesus tell this story about a guy whose has guests arrive at midnight; he has nothing for the guests to eat (good planning, Jethro), so he hounds his next door neighbor to mooch some grub.

 The neighbor says, “No, go away, I’m in bed.”